 Manage resources and procedures

-You may need some help setting up policies and procedures for your organisation.
-The following He Rauemi Resource Guides can help with some of the important aspects of running a museum or gallery:
+The following resources can help with some of the important aspects of running a museum or gallery:

 Planning a New Museum - He Rauemi Resource Guide (PDF, 2.93MB)

 Developing a strategic plan - He Rauemi Resource Guide (PDF, 926kB)

 Developing a marketing plan - He Rauemi Resource Guide (PDF, 1.21MB)

 Developing business cases for museum projects - He Rauemi Resource Guide (PDF, 1.5MB)